 \subsubsection{Synthetic Non-I.I.D.
 Gaussian Noise Removal}

-In order to verify the effectiveness and robustness of VIRNet under the non-i.i.d. noise configurations, we simulate clean-noisy image pairs to train our VIRNet as follows: 1) similar to~\cite{zhang2018ffdnet}, we collected a set of high quality source images as clean images, including 432 images from BSD500~\cite{arbelaez2010contour}, 400 images from the ImageNet~\cite{deng2009imagenet} validation set and 4744 images from Waterloo Database~\cite{Ma2017}; 2) non-i.i.d.
-Gaussian noise is generated as follows:
+To verify the effectiveness and robustness of VIRNet under non-i.i.d. noise configurations, we synthesized a large set of noisy/clean image pairs as training data.
+Similar to~\cite{zhang2018ffdnet}, a set of high-quality source images was firstly collected as clean ones, including 432 images from BSD500~\cite{arbelaez2010contour}, 400 images from the ImageNet~\cite{deng2009imagenet} validation set and 4744 images from Waterloo Database~\cite{Ma2017}.
+We then randomly generated non-i.i.d.
+Gaussian noise as

-where $\bm{M}$ is a spatially variant map with the same size as the source image, and the noisy image is obtained by adding the generated noise $\bm{n}$ to each source image.
-As for the testing images, three commonly-used ones in IR tasks are adopted to evaluate the performance of different methods, i.e., BSD68~\cite{arbelaez2010contour}, Kodak24~\cite{kodakdata} and McMaster~\cite{Zhang2011}.
-Note that we have totally generated four kinds of $\bm{M}$s as shown in Fig.~\ref{fig:sigmaMap}.
-The first (Fig.~\ref{fig:sigmaMap} (a)) is used for generating noisy images in training data set, and the others (Fig.~\ref{fig:sigmaMap} (b1)-(d1)) for three groups of testing data (denoted as Case 1-3).
-Under such noise generation mechanism, the noise in training data and testing data are evidently different, which is suitable to verify the generalization capability of our VIRNet.
+where $\bm{I}$ is the identity matrix, and $\bm{M}$ is a spatially variant map with the same size as the source image.
+Finally, the noisy image was obtained by adding the generated noise $\bm{n}$ to the source image.
+As for the testing images, two commonly-used datasets, i.e., BSD68~\cite{arbelaez2010contour} and McMaster~\cite{Zhang2011}, were adopted to evaluate the performance of different methods.
+Note that we totally generated four kinds of $\bm{M}$s as shown in Fig.~\ref{fig:sigmaMap}.
+The first one (Fig.~\ref{fig:sigmaMap} (a)) was used for generating noisy images in training data, and the others (Fig.~\ref{fig:sigmaMap} (b1)-(d1)) for three groups of testing data (denoted as Cases 1-3).
+Under these settings, the noise in training data and testing data are evidently different, which is suitable to verify the generalization capability of VIRNet.